Trossen SDK: Open-Source Robotics Data Collection

 1. A real architecture, not a script pile

 The SDK is built around a clean separation of concerns.
 Hardware components, producers, sinks, backends, and session management are treated as independent parts of the system rather than collapsed into one fragile application.
-That matters because it allows teams to change one part of the stack without destabilizing everything else.
+That matters because it lets teams change one part of the stack without destabilizing everything else.

 2. Configuration-driven robotics recording